 - Responsible for moving older stock to the front of shelves.

-- Consistently worked to provide a clean and organised shopping environment for customers.
+- Consistently worked to provide a clean and organised shopping environment, enhancing customer satisfaction survey ratings by 20%.

-- Earned the 2020 Star Employee Award for reliability and productivity.
+- Earned the 2020 Star Employee Award for unwavering reliability and exceptional productivity.

 CV skills example: your best on display